KenKundert/nestedtext/doc/file_format.rst

     If the first non-space character on a line is a greater-than symbol followed immediately by a space ('>␣') or a newline, the line is a *string-item*.
-    Adjacent string-items with the same indentation level are combined into a multi-line string with their order being retained.
+    Adjacent string-items with the same indentation level are combined into a multiline string with their order being retained.
 Any leading white space that follows the space that follows the greater-than symbol is retained, as is any trailing white space.

 **List items**: